How to apply

 With your eight digit student number you can apply for accommodation immediately.
 You don't need to wait for an exchange or study abroad offer.

-- Accommodation options include: the Melbourne Accommodation Program, Residential Colleges, student apartments, share houses and temporary accommodation.
+- Accommodation options include: the University Accommodation, Residential Colleges, student apartments, share houses and temporary accommodation.
 Visit accommodation to view your options.

-- As an exchange or study abroad student you are eligible to apply for a variety of accommodation options with a single application through the Melbourne Accommodation Program.
+- As an exchange or study abroad student you are eligible to apply for a variety of accommodation options with a single application through University Accommodation.

 - If you want to live in a Residential College you need to apply through our separate application process – not with the Residential College.
 You'll also need to apply by residential college application due dates.